Fiyi-A/Bots-Automation/README.md

 # Bots-Automation
-Simple automation script for filling and searching text on websites
+Simple automation script using Selenium, for filling and searching text on websites